getzep/zep-js/reference.md

 <dl>
 <dd>

-extract data from a session by session id
+Deprecated: extract data from a session by session id

 </dd>
 </dl>